 EXIM is governed by a Board of Directors

 EXIM has a five-member Board of Directors to consider individual transactions, policies, and other business that may arise.
-A minimum of three members is required to have a quorum; without a quorum, the Board of Directors cannot consider medium- and long-term transactions exceeding $10 million.
+A minimum of three members is required for a quorum; without a quorum, the agency generally cannot approve transactions exceeding $25 million.

 EXIM has a history of strong bipartisan support

-EXIM has been reauthorized by large bipartisan majorities in Congress 16 times and supported by 13 U.S. presidents.
-EXIM’s most recent reauthorization extended its authority through September 30, 2019.
+EXIM has been reauthorized by large bipartisan majorities in Congress 17 times and supported by 14 U.S. presidents.
+EXIM’s most recent extends its authority through December 31, 2026.

 EXIM is critical to small businesses

 Small business exporters need certainty and protection to tackle new markets, expand, and create jobs.

 EXIM is committed to effective risk management and maintains prudent reserves to cover potential losses.
 For the latest quarterly Default Rate Report to Congress see the following webpage.

 EXIM is vital to countering aggressive foreign competition

 With 115 known export credit providers around the world trying to win jobs for their own countries, EXIM helps level the playing field for American businesses.
 "Made in America" is still the best brand in the world, and EXIM ensures that U.S. companies never lose out on a sale because of attractive financing from foreign governments.